Periodontitis Reveals It’s Time to See a Dentist

 While both non-surgical procedures and surgical treatments are available, the best step you can take is to prevent it from occurring in the first place.
 In most cases, proper dental care consisting of regular brushing and flossing will prevent it while in the early stages.

-If you live in the Carrollton, TX and Grapevine, TX areas, you can visit the offices of Dr. Kumar T. Vadivel, DDS, FDS RCS, MS, a Board Certified Periodontist.
+If you live in the Carrollton, Grapevine, Cedar Hill or Dallas TX areas, you can visit the offices of Dr. Kumar T. Vadivel, DDS, FDS RCS, MS, a Board Certified Periodontist.
 He frequently provides gum disease treatment and periodontal surgery when needed.
-For a consultation or treatment, you can contact his office today at 214-731-0123.
+For a Free consultation you can contact his office today at (214) 731-0123.